Over 80% of job listings require, or strongly prefer, relevant professional work experience.

 - It matches the keywords found in the job listing.

-- It uses number to show how the candidate was able to cut costs and develop internal controls.
+- It uses numbers to show how the candidate was able to cut costs and develop internal controls.

 - It mentions which software the candidate knows how to use.
 Recruiters might filter candidates by specifying the type of software the company uses.